Matthew Wright (basketball): 2021 season

 Wright scored 20 points in a loss to the Hotshots, now having Abueva, who had been acquired by them in the offseason before the 2021 Philippine Cup.
 He missed a game due to a sprained ankle, but Phoenix still won that game with Vic Manuel stepping up with 26 points and 12 rebounds.
-Following a league-imposed break, him and Manuel led the league in scoring, but had only one win to four losses up to that point.
+Following a league-imposed break, he and Manuel led the league in scoring, but had only one win to four losses up to that point.
 They got their second win against Rain or Shine when Wright made his only field goal of the game in the last 2.6 seconds of the game to put them up for good.
 He did contribute 12 rebounds and five assists.
 In the end, they were eliminated from playoff contention when they lost to Ginebra.
 In the Governors' Cup, he got another Player of the Week award after scoring 23 points in a Christmas Day win over NLEX.
 It was also during this time that he got offers to play in the Japanese B-League.
 For the period of February 11–13, he earned another Player of the Week award after scoring 27 points,10 assists, and the game-winning steal in a win over TNT.
 They secured the last spot for the playoffs with a win over NorthPort.
 At the end of the elimination round, he was no. 2 in statistical points, putting him in the running for Best Player of the Conference.
 Phoenix was eliminated in a blowout loss by Magnolia, in which he fouled out.
 He also admitted frustration with Phoenix losing key players to trades and free agency.
+He was made a member of the Second Mythical Team with averages of 16.3 points, 5.8 rebounds, and career-high averages of 6.4 assists and 1.6 steals.

 2022–23 season

 Wright began talks on contract negotiations with Phoenix, keeping his options open on playing overseas.
 They failed however, to reach an agreement before the start of the season.
 Phoenix also tried trading him, but no takers were found.
 With the contract set to expire at the end of the 2022 Philippine Cup, he decided to play out the contract and set aside negotiations as not to distract the team.
-On the opening day of the league, he was made a member of the Second Mythical Team for the previous season.
 He began his season with 20 points in a loss to SMB.
 In Phoenix's penultimate game of the conference, he had 15 points, eight rebounds, and four assists to lead them in a rout over the Converge FiberXers.
 It was revealed that he had to leave for the US to marry his wife, and would not finish the conference.
 He mentioned that it could possibly be his last game with the team, as both him and Phoenix failed to reach a compromise in contract negotiations.
 He also mentioned that playing overseas or returning to the PBA with a different teams were options he was considering.
 In Phoenix's final game of the conference, they lost to Ginebra without him.